 Start Date: Wednesday, September 2, 2020End Date:

-The Saskatchewan Sports Hall of Fame will be closed from November 11-24.
+The Saskatchewan Sports Hall of Fame galleries are closed indefinitely in response to the increase in COVID-19 cases in the province.
 We apologize for the inconvenience.

 Since its earliest days as a province, Saskatchewan has loved football.